krystalcode26/RT/HW/W3/note.md

 ### introduce what is Spring Framework

-Spring is a comprehensive, open-source Java application framework centered on DI (IoC) and AOP, designed to make enterprise Java development simpler and more testable.
+Spring is a comprehensive, open-source Java application framework using IOC, DI, and AOP to make enterprise Java development simpler.

-It provides a rich ecosystem of modules — Spring MVC for web, Spring Data for persistence, Spring Security for auth — all built on a common core container.
-Its philosophy is to keep your business code POJO-based and let the framework handle infrastructure concerns through configuration and convention.
+It provides different modules — Spring MVC for web, Spring Data for persistence, Spring Security for auth and all sharing IOC container.
+It's mainly for user to keep working on business logic and let Spring handle infrastructure through configuration and convention.
+This makes applications easier to test, maintain, and evolve.

 ### What Spring Version Did You Use?

-You can choose SpringBoot 2 or SpringBoot 3.I have mainly used Spring Boot 3.x in my recent projects.
-Spring Boot 3 requires Java 17 or later, and it is based on Spring Framework 6.
+User can choose SpringBoot 2 or 3.
+I  mainly use Spring Boot 3.x and it's minimum require is Java 17 or later version, and it is based on Spring Framework 6.

-The major change in Spring 6 was the Jakarta EE namespace migration and the requirement for Java 17.
-I track Spring's release cadence and typically stay on the latest supported minor version.
+The major change in Spring 6 was the Jakarta EE namespace migration replacing the older javax.*(extension) packages.

 ### How Do You Define a Profile?

+There are three steps to define a profile.
+Define a profile, create application.properties, and test class.

-You define a profile using the @Profile("profileName") annotation on a @Component, @Bean, or @Configuration class, so it only loads when that profile is active.
+I define a profile using the @Profile("profileName") annotation on a @Component, @Bean, or @Configuration class, so bean only loads when the profile is active.

-For properties, you create files like application-dev.yml or application-prod.yml — Spring automatically picks them up based on the active profile.
-You can also use @ActiveProfiles in tests to specify which profile to load during testing.
+For application.properties, I create files like application-dev.yml or application-prod.yml for different environments, so Spring automatically picks them up based on the active profile.

+Then, I use @ActiveProfiles in tests to specify which profile to load during testing.

 ### 29. What Discovery Service Implementation Have You Used?

-I've primarily used Netflix Eureka via Spring Cloud Netflix, where each microservice registers itself on startup and sends heartbeats to stay listed.
-I
+I've used Netflix Eureka via Spring Cloud Netflix, where each microservice registers itself on startup and sends heartbeats to stay listed.

-I've also worked with Consul, which adds health checking and key-value store capabilities beyond basic discovery.
-In Kubernetes environments, I've relied on native K8s service discovery with Kubernetes DNS, reducing the need for a separate Eureka cluster.
+In Kubernetes environments, I've relied on native K8s service discovery through DNS, reducing the need for a separate Eureka cluster.

+Choosing between them depends on the infrastructure — Eureka fits classic VM-based deployments, while Kubernetes DNS is the natural choice in container orchestration.

 ### What is AOP?

-Aspect-Oriented Programming is a cross-cutting concerns — behaviors that span multiple classes (logging, security, transactions, caching) — into reusable "aspects" instead of duplicating logic everywhere.
+AOP is a way to separate cross-cutting logic from business logic.
+It span multiple classes (logging, security, transactions, caching) to reusable "aspects" instead of writing duplicate code across many classes.

+There are two ways in AOP.
+Use @RestControllerAdvice or @Aspect class.
+First I'll use  @RestControllerAdvice with @ExceptionHandler for global exception handling.
-In Spring, an aspect is a class annotated with @Aspect containing advice methods that execute at defined joinpoints (method executions matched by pointcut expressions).
+Second, I'll use @Aspect with @Pointcut (WHERE selector) containing Advice methods (WHEN) that execute at defined @JoinPoints (method executions matched by pointcut expressions).

+Advice methods includes @BEFORE,@AFTER,@AFTERTHROWING,@AFTERRETURNING,and @AROUND.

-Spring AOP is proxy-based and works at the method level; for field-level interception you'd need full AspectJ weaving.
+Spring AOP is proxy-based and works at the method level; for field-level you'd need full AspectJ weaving.

 ### How to Write Spring Boot to Call from Frontend to Backend and Save Data to Database?

-Three layer Controller, Service, and Repository.
+To write Spring Boot, I follow three layer architecture: Controller, Service, and Repository layer.

-The frontend calls a REST endpoint via HTTP (e.g., POST /api/users) with a JSON body;
+The frontend send a REST endpoint via HTTP (e.g., POST /api/users) with a JSON body;
+  - HTTP methods include GET,POST,PUT,PATCH,DELETE.
+  - HTTP request use HTTP method, url, request header, and request body.

-@RestController receives it, deserializes it into a DTO, and calls a @Service method.
+@RestController receives request, then deserializes it into a DTO, and calls a @Service method.

 @Service performs business logic, maps the DTO to a JPA @Entity, and calls the @Repository (a JpaRepository) to persist it to the database.

-The controller then returns a ResponseEntity with the saved object and a 201 Created status back to the frontend.
+The controller then returns a ResponseEntity with the saved object and a Http status 201 (Created status) back to the frontend.

+Http status includes 1 to 5.
+1 information 2 success 3 redirect 4 client errors 5 server errors.

 ### Desrible Spring MVC

 Spring MVC is a web framework built on the front-controller pattern.

-DispatcherServlet receives all requests and routes them to @Controller classes based on @RequestMapping definitions.
+DispatcherServlet is a entry point for all HTTP requests and uses HandlerMapping to find the correct @Controller method, and HandlerAdapter to invoke it while resolving parameters like @RequestBody or @PathVariable.

-The controller processes the request (usually delegating to a service), populates a model, and returns a view name for traditional MVC or
+The controller processes the request (usually delegating to a service), populates a model.

-returns JSON data (for REST) directly serializes the response body.

-Key components: HandlerMapping, HandlerAdapter, ViewResolver, HttpMessageConverter, and ModelAndView.
+For MVC, ViewResolver maps the returned view name and render the response as HTML templates.
+For REST APIs, HttpMessageConverters (typically Jackson) serialize/deserialize the return value to JSON and write it to the ResponseBody.

 ### How Do You Validate Input Data in Spring Boot?

 Validation rule on model/dto/entity.

-I annotate DTO fields with Bean Validation constraints (@NotNull, @Size, @Email, @Pattern) add @Valid to the controller method parameter.
+I annotate DTO fields with Bean Validation constraints (@NotNull, @NotBlank, @Size, @Pattern) add @Valid to the corresponding controller method parameter.

 Spring automatically validates the incoming request body before the method executes and throws MethodArgumentNotValidException if constraints are violated.

-I catch that in my @RestControllerAdvice and return a 400 response listing each field error with its message.
+@RestControllerAdvice will catch that and return a 400 response listing each field error with its message.

+This keeps controllers clean and ensures a consistent error format across the entire API.

 ### What is Spring Boot Actuator?

-Spring Boot Actuator exposes production-ready endpoints for monitoring and managing status — health checks, metrics, environment info, thread dumps, HTTP trace, and more.
+Spring Boot Actuator exposes production-ready HTTP endpoints to monitor and manage application status — health checks, metrics, environment info.

-It integrates with monitoring systems like Prometheus(time series database) and Grafana(visual) through Micrometer, enabling real-time observability.

-Common endpoints include /actuator/health, /actuator/metrics, /actuator/info, and /actuator/env.

-First Import dependencies
-Then Configure expose endpoints: application-dev.properties -> bean/cache, etc with minimum explosion to environment Third persist metrics in time series ex: configure Prometheus as db source

-External users - Azure account/ clod resources, don’t have internal access level
+I add the actuator dependency first and configure which endpoints are exposed per environment in application.yml, keeping exposure minimum in production to reduce the attack surface.

+Actuator integrates with Micrometer to push metrics to Prometheus which is a time-series database,and visualize in Grafana for real-time dashboard.

+External teams like cloud platform or DevOps can monitor application health without needing internal access.

 ### How Does Spring MVC Work?

 HTTP request hits DispatcherServlet.

-HandlerMapping identifies the correct controller method.
-3.
+HandlerMapping identifies the correct controller method 3.

 HandlerAdapter invokes the method, resolving parameters (@RequestBody, @PathVariable).
 The method returns a ResponseEntity or object.